 It is time to restore sanity to the United States’ immigration policy and stop state politicians who are driven by a radical lawless agenda that operates in violation of the Constitution.

-As we aggressively fight to defeat the lawlessness in court, we need YOU.
-Have your Tax-Deductible gift DOUBLED today.
-Have your gift doubled through our Matching Challenge.
+As we aggressively fight to defeat the lawlessness in court, we urgently need your Tax-Deductible support.
+Donate today.

 As we have detailed previously, one of the most important aspects of presidential power is the ability to nominate federal judges – judges who will determine how the Constitution is interpreted for decades to come.
 We have been aggressively working behind the scenes to ensure that qualified...

 Governments across the world have conducted censuses to count their citizen and non-citizen populations, and obtain other useful information, since Biblical times.
 The framers of our Constitution adopted this tradition by mandating that a census be taken every ten years, which has occurred...

 In a major victory for U.S. diplomacy, the U.S. Senate has confirmed Mike Pompeo to be Secretary of State and Ric Grenell to be U.S. Ambassador to Germany.
 Mr. Pompeo was confirmed by a vote of 57-42 and Mr. Grenell was confirmed by a vote of 56-42.
 As we have previously reported, these two...